 (2) Nothing in this Act limits or otherwise affects the operation of the Environmental Protection Act 1986 in relation to a port, a port authority or port activities.

-32. Control of the port
+32. Control of port, port authority has

 Subject to any direction given by the Minister, a port authority has exclusive control of the port.